Andrew McGowan

 Andrew Brian McGowan (born 17 August 1961) is an Australian scholar of early Christianity and an Anglican priest.
-He is McFaddin Professor of Anglican Studies at Yale Divinity School and dean and president of the Berkeley Divinity School at Yale.
+He served as the McFaddin Professor of Anglican Studies at Yale Divinity School and dean and president of the Berkeley Divinity School at Yale from 2014 to 2026.

 Prior to appointment at Berkeley and Yale he was the seventh warden of Trinity College (University of Melbourne) (2007–2014) and Joan F. W. Munro Professor of Historical Theology in the Trinity College Theological School, Melbourne within the University of Divinity.

 Early life and education

 McGowan was born on 17 August 1961 in Melbourne, moving to Perth as a teenager.
 He attended Christ Church Grammar School in Perth and was an early member of the music group that became the Triffids.
 He then studied classics and ancient history at the University of Western Australia (BA Hons 1983).
 He studied theology at Trinity College (BD Hons 1986) in Melbourne.
 After ordination he served a curacy in Como/Manning before appointment as rector of Forrestfield in 1988.
 He then undertook doctoral studies in Christianity and Judaism in Antiquity at the University of Notre Dame in Indiana, United States (MA, PhD, 1996), where he was supervised by Harold W. Attridge.
-His thesis was titled "To Gather the Fragments: The Social Significance of Food and Drink in Early Christian Ritual Meals", and published in revised form by the Clarendon Press at Oxford in its Oxford Early Christian Studies series as Ascetic Eucharists: Food and Drink in Early Christian Ritual Meals.
+His thesis was titled To Gather the Fragments: The Social Significance of Food and Drink in Early Christian Ritual Meals, and published in revised form by the Clarendon Press at Oxford in its Oxford Early Christian Studies series as Ascetic Eucharists: Food and Drink in Early Christian Ritual Meals.